Frontpoint Vs. Simplisafe Vs. Protect America

 SimpliSafe’s app used to be limited, but they’ve made improvements.
 From the app, you can arm your system, disarm it, check out live video footage, and manage alerts and system sensors.
 It holds a 1.5-3.5 star rating on iTunes and Google Play.

 Protect America’s app has struggled over the years, though they’ve recently improved their rating to 2.4-stars on both platforms.
 It allows more control over your system like Frontpoint’s app, but the problem is that they are a security company trying to maintain a mobile app.
 They would be better off using an app from a technology company like Alarm.com.

 Who Has the Best Reputation?

 A reputation is thankfully more than hearts and rants posted online.
-To me, a company’s reputation is reflected in the policies they lay out for their customers.
+To us, a company’s reputation is reflected in the policies they lay out for their customers.
 Frontpoint and SimpliSafe both offer ample time to test their systems.
 With Frontpoint, you have 30 days to test the system and service, and you can return it for any reason if you’re not happy.
 With SimpliSafe, as they don’t require a contract, you can simply sign up for monitoring for one month.
 If you aren’t happy, you can return the equipment for any reason within 60 days.
-Protect America is the loser here as they offer a short 14 day return period and charge a restocking fee.
+Protect America is the loser here as they offer a short 14-day return period and charge a restocking fee.

 Protect America is also the loser when it comes to BBB scores, though not by much.
 They hold an A rating compared to an A+ for both Frontpoint and SimpliSafe.